How to Write a Business Plan

 You may need a business plan for multiple different reasons, including:

-- You’re requesting funding, including business loans or lines of credit, from a lender
+- Applying for financing, including business loans or lines of credit

-- You’re trying to bring on a business partner
+- Planning to bring on a business partner

 Over time, things change.
-You may want to review and update your business plan at least once annually if needed.
-Outside of an annual review, you may also need to update your business plan due to the following circumstances:
+Make sure you review and update your business plan regularly — at least once a year.
+You may also need to update your business plan if:

 - There have been changes in your business’s processes, strategies or partners